heku/Kool.VsDiff/Readme.md

 --------

-Another open source Visual Studio extension that makes file/code comparison more easily.
+Another open source Visual Studio extension that makes file/code comparison easier.

 You can install it via Visual Studio 2015/2017/2019/2022 'Extensions' or download it from
 - [Marketplace for VS2022](https://marketplace.visualstudio.com/items?itemName=heku.VsDiff2022).
 - [Marketplace for VS2019 and below](https://marketplace.visualstudio.com/items?itemName=heku.VsDiff).

+### Kind Reminder

+This extension was developed because the [official one](https://github.com/madskristensen/FileDiffer) was missing many features I need at that time, and I also wanted to learn how to write a Visual Studio extension.
+Since the official one has added almost all the missing features, I recommend everyone to give preference to that extension and use this extension only when the official one does not work for you.
+Refer to blog [comparing files in visual studio](https://devblogs.microsoft.com/visualstudio/comparing-files-in-visual-studio).

 ## Features